catalyst-cloud/catalystcloud-docs/source/audit-logs.rst

-This ability to track the information around what actions are performed on a project, allows you to maintain a comprehensive understanding of the status of the systems you build on the Catalyst Cloud.
+This ability to track the information around what actions are performed on a project, allows you to maintain a comprehensive understanding of the status of the systems you build on Catalyst Cloud.

 Audit Logs are currently available for the following services: